KVooys/take-the-tempo/src/lib/posts/final-stretch-to-nationals-pt-1.md

 ## Conclusion

-So far, we've already seen three strong decks that will surely be showcased at the top tables of Nationals.
-The next iteration of this series will include the Uprising heroes: Fai, Dromai and Iyslander.
+So far, we've seen three strong decks that will surely be showcased at the top tables of Nationals.
+The next iteration of this series will include the Uprising heroes:
+- Fai
+- Dromai
+- Iyslander

 Until then!